KristinaRich/Project-4---Udacity-FEND---RSS-Feed-Test/README.md

  * Is the content changing?

 # Resources
-Udacity provided a code for the application (app.js) and an initial test code to define the feeds.
+Udacity provided the code, all neccessary files to run the application and an initial test code to define the feeds.
 In order to prepare for this task, I studied  following resources prior to write the code:

 * Tutorial by Matthew Cranford: https://matthewcranford.com/category/blog-posts/walkthrough/feed-reader/
 * Tutorial by Ryan Boris: https://www.youtube.com/watch?v=7kOBXPbDmyw